Get,

 Preparing for an Appointment with a Healthcare Provider

-In your appointment, your healthcare provider will go over your past health, current symptoms, and test results.
-They might order more testing if needed.
-You should get ready to discuss any concerns, answer questions about your lifestyle, medicines you are currently taking, and about your family medical history.
+At your appointment, your healthcare provider will go over your past health, current symptoms, and test results.
+They may order more testing if needed.
+You should be ready to discuss any concerns, answer questions about your lifestyle, medicines you are currently taking, and your family medical history.

 • Why is my MPV level not normal?